 Green Cleaning & Janitorial Supplies

 Keep your facility looking great with all the Cleaning Supplies you need in one place.
+Whether you’re in the food service or public education sector, we have all the commercial products and cleaning tools you need to maintain your facility.

 A robust facility cleaning and maintenance strategy is central to presenting your establishment in the best light.
 In fact, Bradley Corporation’s recent Healthy Handwashing Survey revealed that 92% of Americans identified a direct connection between the quality of a business’ restrooms and the quality of the business itself.
 And for restaurants, a whopping 88% believe that if the restrooms are unclean, the kitchen is also dirty.
 In addition to the perception of customers and employees, commercial cleaning practices have an impact on the Indoor Air Quality (IAQ) within the building.
 According to the U.S. Environmental Protection Agency, Indoor Air Quality is routinely two to five times worse than outdoor air, and the average person spends about 90% of his time indoors.
 Recent studies also suggest that improving IAQ can reduce employee absences by as much as 35%.
 It’s clear that in a commercial setting, Indoor Air Quality must be relevant to facility managers and executives.